RestComm/webrtc-test/README.md

 * **restcomm-account-sid** is the Restcomm account sid that we use for various Restcomm REST APIs (mostly for provisioning/unprovisioning)
 * **restcomm-auth-token** is the Restcomm auth token that we use for various Restcomm REST APIs
 * **restcomm-base-url** is the base url for Restcomm that we use for various Restcomm REST APIs
-* **restcomm-phone-number** is the incoming Restcomm number that we will target with our sipp script
+* **restcomm-phone-number** is the incoming Restcomm number that we will target with our traffic generator (in this case Sipp)
 * **restcomm-external-service-url** is the external service URL that Restcomm will contact via GET to retrieve the RCML for the App (associated with number shown previously)
 * **client-browser** is the desired browser to use for the client.
 Currently supported are Firefox and Chrome
 * **client-web-app-dir** which directory should be served over http